tjercus/ng2-civ/README.md

  - Allow 2 Settlers to work on the same Work at the same time quicker (reduce finishYear)
  - Land units should be able to move more than one square per turn on road
  - Support Mountains with slower movement
+ - Do not allow City's to be built too close to each other (4 tiles?)

 ## Research
  - http://stackoverflow.com/questions/34556277/angular2-table-rows-as-component#34556489